Models for information propagation on graphs: Conclusion

 \section{Conclusion}

 In this paper we proposed some models for information propagation on graphs.
 Underlying components of the models include a subset of nodes forming the initial source of information, the arrival times of information and the laws governing the transfer of information to nodes from their neighbours.
 The models are collected into three viewpoints: an information wavefront hitting time, an optimal travel time over sets of paths, and a local equation for the time to receive information at a node given the times to receive information at its neighbours.
 We showed equivalences between these different views, as summarised in Table~1.
-In this framework we provide examples such as a generalisation of classical equivalence between optimal paths and Djikstra's algorithm \cite{Dji59} and in the setting of regular grids that formal limits lead to new families of PDEs.
+In this framework we provide examples such as a generalisation of classical equivalence between optimal paths and Djikstra's algorithm \cite{Dji59}.
 We applied our models to a social network dataset \texttt{soc-advogato} \cite{AhmRos}, where directed edges are weighted by trust.
 Propagation of wavefronts from a group of nodes over such weighted networks define a notion of (dis)trust of this group on all other nodes defined by the travel times to other nodes.
 This notion of trust is robust to local Sybil attacks \cite{Dou02}.
 More generally, our models could be used as a back-end to replace path-length or distance calculations in other cybersecurity strategies \cite{AlQ_etal17}, as qualitatively the $p<\infty$ approaches displayed better solution properties than $p=\infty$.
 Extending the work of \cite{Tou14}, we applied these models to label propagation in a semi-supervised learning application.
 The eikonal-based classification algorithm obtains comparable performance to clustering algorithms with two labels (e.g., \cite{BerFle16}), and with simple choices of weight functions, it achieves comparable performance to machine-learning methods that learn graph embeddings (e.g., \cite{CohSalYan16}) without any tuning or training.
 While graph Laplacian methods are often used to model information propagation on networks (e.g., \cite{elmdestou17,Elm15,FaxMurOlf07}), the eikonal approach can also be applied and encapsulates control problems (using $s$ or $w$ as controllers).
-Fast marching procedures offer adjoint equations at no additional cost, leading to very efficient methods for inverse problems in these settings \cite{DecEllSty11,DunEll19}.
+Procedures based on front propagation offer adjoint equations at no additional cost, leading to very efficient methods for inverse problems in these settings \cite{DecEllSty11,DunEll19}.